 Bears break logs while grubbing, which helps the decomposition process and facilitates the return of nutrients to the soil.

-How to prevent conflicts with bears
+How can people prevent conflicts with bears?

 To avoid habituating the bears in your area, follow these steps.